nikitasilaparasetty/Chatbot-Tutorials/README.md

 This chatbot uses NLTK and its utilites to understand and respond to some pre-defined inputs.

 It is great for beginners to understand how the NLTK library can be used to process our natural human language.
-The structure of this program is easy, and you can complete it in less than 10 minutes.
+The structure of this program is easy.
+You can complete it in less than 10 minutes.

+## Program 2 - How to Build a Chatbot Using the Python ChatterBot Library

+This chatbot uses ChatterBot and its utilities to develop conversational skills.

+It is a very simple yet powerful way to develop a chatbot by providing the program with training data and allowing it to continue learning and improving over time.
+You can complete it in less than 10 minutes.